 Description

-- Powerful NVIDIA Ampere performance: The RTX 3050 leverages the all-new Ampere Streaming Multiprocessors, delivering higher FP32 throughput and improved power efficiency.
-This means faster rendering, smoother shading, and better overall performance across modern titles, especially at 1080p and in esports titles where frame rate is king.
+- Powerful NVIDIA Ampere performance: The RTX 3050 leverages the all-new Ampere Streaming Multiprocessors to deliver higher FP32 throughput and improved power efficiency.
+This translates to faster rendering, smoother shading, and consistently stronger frame rates across modern titles, particularly at 1080p and in esports where every millisecond counts.

-- 8GB GDDR6 with ample memory bandwidth: With 8GB of high-speed GDDR6 memory, you gain plenty of headroom for modern textures, complex scenes, and future-proof multi-monitor setups.
-The combined memory bandwidth helps keep frame rates steady even in larger and more detailed game worlds.
+- 8GB GDDR6 memory with ample bandwidth: With 8GB of high-speed GDDR6 memory, you gain plenty of headroom for modern textures, complex scenes, and future-proof multi-monitor setups.
+The memory bandwidth helps keep frame rates steady even as game worlds grow in detail and texture complexity, so you can push visuals without sacrificing performance.

 Technical Details of Asus NVIDIA GeForce RTX 3050 Graphic Card - 8 GB GDDR6